MatthewMong/MatthewMong.github.io/content/en/home/experience.md

   location = "Vancouver, BC"
   date_start = "2021-05-01"
   date_end = ""
-  description = "Built a React app to schedule large workforces and analyze sleep data.
-Built a Ruby on Rails backend which analyzes sleep data and stores key parameters in a MySQL database."
+  description = "Contributed to a React app to schedule large workforces and analyze sleep data.
+Contributed to a Ruby on Rails backend which analyzes sleep data and stores key parameters in a MySQL database.
+Shipped multiple features to production."

 [[period]]
   title = "Research & Development Engineer"